jordankaiser/portfolio/README.md

 }
 ```

 Make sure the `.eslintrc.js` file in the project root is being used.
-You may have another config location defined in you global `settings.json` file that is overriding it.

 - [How to properly set up Nuxt with ESLint and Prettier in VSCode](https://medium.com/@gogl.alex/how-to-properly-set-up-eslint-with-prettier-for-vue-or-nuxt-in-vscode-e42532099a9c)